l-teles/steampipe-plugin-detectify/docs/tables/detectify_member.md

 # Table: detectify_member

-The `detectify_member` table contains information about users who have access to the Detectify platform.
+This table contains information about users who have access to the Detectify platform.

 ## Examples